-Always care for life-threatening conditions first.
-If there are none:

-- → Help the victim rest confortably. → Watch the changes in the victim's breathing or consciousness.

-- victim from getting chilled or overheated.

-- → Reassure the victim.
+- Always care for life-threatening conditions first.
+If there are none: - → Watch Anges in the victim's breathing or consciousness. → Help the victim rest confortably. - → Keep victim from getting chilled or overheated. - Help the victim rest confor Reassure the victim.